Abetone

 Abetone was a comune (municipality) in the Province of Pistoia in the Italian region of Tuscany, located about 80 km northwest of Florence and about 49 km northwest of Pistoia.
 It has been a frazione of Abetone Cutigliano since 2017.

 History

-Abetone (in Italian: "large fir") was created as a custom post on the main road from the Grand Duchy of Tuscany and the Duchy of Modena, founded in 1732.
-The name derives from that of a large tree cut down to allow the construction to proceed.
+Abetone (in Italian: "large fir") was founded as a custom post in 1732 on the highest point of the main road between the Grand Duchy of Tuscany and the Duchy of Modena.
+The name derives from a large tree, which was cut down to allow the construction to proceed.

 Starting from the early 20th century, it became a popular skiing resort.
 Zeno Colò, an Italian skier, was born here in 1920.

 Abetone served as the finish of the 5th Stage of the 2015 Giro d'Italia.